1991 Zaire unrest: Announcement of reforms and the CNS

 Mobutu realized that the political situation was changing due to the Cold War's end, an impression furthered by the overthrow and death of his friend Nicolae Ceaușescu, dictator of Romania, in December 1989.
 Mobutu decided to tour Zaire in January and February 1990.
 As he had previously surrounded himself with "sycophants", the tour "rude[ly]" exposed him to the considerable level of popular discontent in the country.
 The country suffered under hyperinflation, mass unemployment, and generally low income; many people in the cities could only buy one meal a day; in many parts of the country, 50% of the population was malnourished.
 Realizing the need to do something, Mobutu announced the start of political reforms on 24 April 1990.
 He proclaimed a "Third Republic" with a free press, the end of Authenticité, the introduction of multiparty politics, and the handover of power to a democratically elected government within a year.
 Long-time opposition leader Étienne Tshisekedi was released from house arrest.
 However, the announcement of reforms caused immediate political agitation of excited Zairians.
 The opposition organized demonstrations, scaring Mobutu, who had intended to remain in control despite the changes.
 He ordered a violent crackdown on protests, and when the DSP was sent to suppress unrest at the University of Lubumbashi, the operation resulted in the deaths of dozens of students.

 The action caused international outrage, and even Mobutu's long-time allies such as the United States and Belgium finally pressured him to implement actual change.
 To appease the demonstrators, the government almost trebled the wages of civil servants in October 1990, even though it could not sustain this move due to the struggling economy.
 Mobutu also legalized the establishment of new parties in December 1990, while continuing to crack down on ongoing demonstrations.
 As the chaotic political and security situation made elections difficult to organize, the President organized the Conférence Nationale Souveraine (CNS) on 7 August 1991.
 This conference was supposed to discuss and prepare for political reforms.
 However, Mobutu continued to undermine the democratization.
 Most importantly, he invited so many political parties to the conference as to make it unmanageable.
 Overall, the CNS included 2,800 delegates from across the country.
 Just before the conference started, a government official handed out money in front of the Palais du Peuple to all delegates who were willing to found a new party on the spot and promise to support Mobutu.
 The opposition accordingly accused the President of filling the conference with his own followers.
-Mobutu also appointed Kalonji Mutambayi as the CSM's chairman; Mutambayi was elderly, half-deaf, and a government loyalist.
+Mobutu also appointed Kalonji Mutambayi as the CNS's chairman; Mutambayi was elderly, half-deaf, and a government loyalist.
 Mobutu's plan worked, and the CNS disintegrated.
 As the conference broke up without having set a date for the promised elections or implementing any actual changes, however, public frustration escalated in Zaire's capital Kinshasa.